 For example, if you were selling wine glasses, you could take photos from different angles and shoot them all together.

 Color In Costumes, Hair, And Makeup

-When you’re working with a color palette in costume, hair and makeup, try to select colors that are harmonious.
-A harmonious color scheme is made up of hues that are related on the color wheel.
+When you’re working with a color palette in costume, hair, and makeup, try to select harmonious colors.
+A harmonious color scheme is made up of hues that are related to the color wheel.